pebakery/vscode-pebakery/README.md

 ## Changelog

+### 1.0.5

+- Updated keywords, and snippets to of PEBakery Prerelease beta 6

 ### 1.0.4

-- Updated command, keyword and snippet information to PEBakery Prerelease beta 5's.
+- Updated keywords, and snippets to of PEBakery Prerelease beta 5

 ### 1.0.3

-- Updated command and keyword information to PEBakery Prerelease beta 4's.
+- Updated keywords to of PEBakery Prerelease beta 4
-- Added command snippets.
+- Added command snippets

 ### 1.0.2

-- Disable word based suggestion of pebakery files to improve performance.
+- Disable word based suggestion of pebakery files to improve performance

 ### 1.0.1

-- Updated command/keyword information to PEBakery Prerelease Beta 3's.
+- Updated keywords to of PEBakery Prerelease Beta 3

 ### 1.0.0

-- Initial release.
+- Initial release